El-Bongo/El-Bongo/README.md

 <!-- - 🔧 I’m currently working on ...Online Retail Community App. -->

 - 🌟 I’m curious about ... the universe, nature and AI
 - 📖 I’m currently learning ...
-Sass and Typescript.
+Python.
 - 📫 How to reach me ... koppeks.contactos@gmail.com.

 <hr>